lunakoly/SpikesDetection/README.md

 Integration is done by summing trapezoids' areas formed by adjacent values.
 During integration, the expected function value is subtracted from the spikes.
+During integration mode, the graph is split into segments the same way [it is for Spikes Detection](#Spikes-Detection).

 Note that if there are multiple `--in`s with the same final `/subfilder` and there's no `--path-prefix` to help avoiding clashes, then `integration.png` will miss all but 1 clashing datasets.